Cousins returns to Vikings quarterback room after quarantine

+Setting up a Plexiglas barrier around his seat was one idea he’s considered.
+Even ”meeting outside under a goal post in January” was an extreme measure he said he’d be willing to take to avoid another absence related to the NFL’s COVID-19 protocols.

+Getting vaccinated would make all that easier, of course, and Cousins acknowledged the league’s strong encouragement – still short of an outright mandate – for players to do so.
+He gave no indication he would reconsider his decision not to get vaccinated, which he called ”a very private health matter.”

-EAGAN, Minn.
-(AP) — Minnesota Vikings quarterback Kirk Cousins was activated Thursday from the COVID-19 reserve list after completing the NFL’s required five-day quarantine for unvaccinated players deemed a high-risk close contact with an infected person.
+”I’m at peace with where I’m at, and I’ll follow the protocols vigilantly,” Cousins said Thursday after being activated from the COVID-19 reserve list.
+He completed the NFL’s required five-day quarantine for unvaccinated players deemed a high-risk close contact with an infected person.

-Admittedly frustrated by the rarity of him missing practice, Cousins vowed to go to even greater lengths to create social distancing and avoid another absence — even if it means setting up Plexiglas around his seat or “meeting outside under a goal post in January.”

-As for getting vaccinated, as the league has urged, Cousins described his stance as “a very private health matter” but declined to elaborate further.
+Cousins said he tested negative six times since rookie Kellen Mond’s positive test raised the possibility of exposure.

 ”I do believe that as a leader of the team it’s very important to follow the protocols to avoid this close contact, because that is what it’s going to come down to,” Cousins said.

-He later added: “I’m at peace with where I’m at, and I’ll follow the protocols vigilantly.”

 The Vikings also activated Nate Stanley, bringing their quarterback cadre much closer to full strength after a tenuous stretch of practices in the early portion of camp.
-Rookie Kellen Mond, the player who tested positive, remained on the reserve list and away from the team.
+Mond remained on the reserve list and away from the team.

 ”I worked on my own, did all the virtual meetings, was able to do the best I could with the situation we had.
 I do believe the protocols work, and that’s why I believe I didn’t have COVID after being in a meeting room like that, because the mask and the social distancing works,” Cousins said.